jvs/knives/rules.md

 - Hearts, "The Hound": Choose a player to reveal a card
 - Spades, "The Snitch": Reveals a named card (except ghosts)

-Prank cards have no effect on the final (6th) trick.

 ## Card Values (Coins)